-Getting your finances in order before you start your post- secondary journey is a daunting yet critical process.
-We have devised a 5-step guide to help you break down your education costs, living expenses, and communication access requirements during your post-secondary studies and determine your eligibility for student loans and scholarships.
+Getting your finances in order before you start your post- secondary journey is can be a daunting yet critical process.
+We have created this short 5-step video to help get you started.
+Once you have watched the video, here are some additional steps to consider in your planning process.
+We have also devised a 5-step guide Here are some additional steps to help determine your eligibility for different funding options, and also help you break down your education costs, living expenses, and communication access requirements during for your post-secondary studies and determine your eligibility for student loans and scholarships.

 Step 1: Examine your Current Assets – Be sure to investigate the following potential sources of assets: Savings account, Registered Education Savings Plan (RESP), Income from casual or part-time work, Family contributions.
 After clearly identifying the total assets that you have, you can determine how much of these total assets will go towards your post-secondary education.

 Step 2: Anticipate Educational and Living Expenses – What are some anticipated costs throughout your post-secondary education aside from tuition, books and lab materials/supplies (if applicable), stationary, living costs, including food (if living away from home).
 For additional hearing access necessities, extra expenses may be incurred:

 Step 3: Consider Money-Saving Tips – Some ways that you can look into cutting down the costs as much as possible:

 Tuition – Check the breakdown of your tuition payment.
 In addition to course fees, there are other categories that you can opt out of paying.
 The most common one is your student medical/dental plan.
 Most institutions will automatically put you on a plan, but if you are already covered under another plan, there is no need to pay that fee.
 Speak to the appropriate department; Keep in mind that most institutions have deadlines for opting out.